percona/percona-server-mongodb-operator/source/expose.rst

 Using single entry point vs. accessing MongoDB Instances
 --------------------------------------------------------

-Percona Distribution for MongoDB Operator provides two scenarios for accessing the database.
+|operator| provides two scenarios for accessing the database.

 #.
 If :ref:`operator.sharding` mode is turned **on** (default behavior), then
    database cluster runs special ``mongos`` Pods - query routers, which acts as an entry point for client applications,

    .. image:: ./assets/images/mongos_espose.png
-      :alt: Percona Distribution for MongoDB Operator, sharding on
+      :alt: Percona Operator for MongoDB, sharding on
 #.
 If :ref:`operator.sharding` mode is turned **off**, the application needs
    access to all MongoDB Pods of the replica set:

    .. image:: assets/images/mongod_espose.png
-      :alt: Percona Distribution for MongoDB Operator, sharding off
+      :alt: Percona Operator for MongoDB, sharding off

 You can find more on sharding in the `official MongoDB documentation <https://docs.mongodb.com/manual/reference/glossary/#term-sharding>`_.